matnoel/EasyFEA/docs/index.rst

 🧪 Research Projects
 ^^^^^^^^^^^^^^^^^^^^

-- `Material parameters of a phase field model used to simulate brittle fracture of spruce specimens. <https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://gitlab.univ-eiffel.fr/collaboration-msme-fcba/spruce-params>`_
+- `Material parameters of a phase-field model used to simulate brittle fracture of spruce specimens. <SpruceParams_>`_
-- `Stochastic phase-field modeling of spruce wood specimens under compression. <https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://gitlab.univ-eiffel.fr/collaboration-msme-fcba/spruce-stochastic>`_
+- `Stochastic phase-field modeling of spruce wood specimens under compression. <SpruceStochastic_>`_

 🤝 Contributing
 ---------------